sanae-elmadani/sanae-elmadani/README.md

 </p>

 ## PROFESSIONAL EXPERIENCE
 <h6>March 2023- August 2023 at SQLI Maroc,Rabat</h6>

 <p>Contribution to the design and development of e-commerce modules for an
+international account</p>

+<h6 >June 2022- August 2022 at BEAMTEL,Rabat</h6>

+<p>Design and Development of the event application 5G Event
+Morocco by making use of:
+MongoDB React Native Express(NodeJS) Expo</p>

+<h6>March 2023- August 2023 at SQLI Maroc,Rabat</h6>

+<p>Contribution to the design and development of e-commerce modules for an